padiazg/go-crap/README.md

 - `--fail-above` exits with code 1 when any function exceeds the threshold
 - `--format github` emits `::warning` annotations that render as PR comments
+- `--format sarif` outputs SARIF 2.1.0 for integration with code scanning tools
+- `--format pr-comment` generates a markdown table for pull request comments
+- `--output -o` writes results to a file instead of stdout

 ## Prior art and references